Supervisory Control System

 Exam Tip: Gotchas

-- 3120 testing can be risk-based and use sampling.
+- Supervisory-control testing can be risk-based and use sampling.
 A firm does not have to test every procedure every year.
 But the testing must be reasonably designed overall.
 "We tested one control out of forty this year" does not satisfy the rule.

-What are the most tested FINRA Rule 3120 supervisory control concepts?
+What are the most tested supervisory-control concepts?

 Exam Tip: Gotchas